alphagov/inside-government-admin-guide/creating-documents/add-contacts.md

 ## Add a contact using Markdown

-Use this layout:
+Use this layout and Markdown:

 $A
 Name
 Address
 Address
 Postcode
 $A

-Email: <contact@organisation.gov.uk>
+Email: \<contact@ organisation.gov.uk\>

 Telephone: 020 1234 5678